-As of December 31, 2009 we had no borrowings under our revolving credit facility and borrowing availability of \$1.1 million.
-Also as of December 31, 2009, we had borrowings of \$5.1 million under the term loan which includes approximately \$2.2 million classified as current.
-We are required to make monthly principal payments on the term loan of \$0.2 million plus interest.
-The warrant associated with our term loan was recorded as discount on long-term debt at its intrinsic value and is being amortized over the term of the loan and is reflected as a reduction of long-term debt.
-Amortization expense totaled \$0.2 million in 2009.
-The effective interest rate on borrowings under the term loan, including amortization of the warrant and debt issuance costs, is 15.2%.
-As of December 31, 2009, the Company had an outstanding letter of credit of \$250,000 issued to its corporate credit card program provider which expires on July 31, 2010.
+As of December 31, 2010 we had no borrowings under our revolving credit facility and borrowing availability of approximately \$8.0 million.
+Also as of December 31, 2010, we had \$2.9 million outstanding under our term loan, which includes \$2.2 million classified as current maturities of long-term debt.
+The Warrant was recorded as discount on long-term debt at its fair value and is being amortized over the term of the loan.
+For the years ended December 31, 2010 and 2009, amortization expense related to the debt discount totaled approximately \$185,000 and \$169,000, respectively.
+The effective interest rate on borrowings under the term loan, including amortization of the debt discount and debt issuance costs, is 17.9%.
+As of December 31, 2010, we had an outstanding letter of credit of \$250,000 issued to our corporate credit card program provider which expires on July 31, 2011.